Shenzhen MSU–BIT University

-The Shenzhen MSU–BIT University (SMBU) is a university (with independent legal entity registration) in Longgang, Shenzhen, Guangdong, China.
-It is established in 2016 as a joint venture between the Beijing Institute of Technology and Moscow State University with funding support from Shenzhen Municipal Government.
+Shenzhen MSU–BIT University (SMBU) is a Sino-foreign cooperative university located in Longgang, Shenzhen, Guangdong, China.
+It was established in 2016 as a joint venture between Beijing Institute of Technology and Moscow State University, with financial support from the Shenzhen Municipal Government.

+History

-The campus has received 2.04 billion yuan (US$318 million) in investment from the Shenzhen Municipal Government.
-Specially for the possibility of opening the university, changes were made to the Russian Federal Law "About Moscow State University Lomonosov and St. Petersburg State University".
-On 13 September 2017, vice premiers of the two countries – Olga Golodets and Liu Yandong — as well as delegations from each founders took part in the university's opening ceremony.
-Ceremony participants received high-level greetings.
+The university received an investment of 2.04 billion yuan (US$318 million) from the local government.
+Legal adjustments were made to the Russian Federal Law to allow the establishment of the university.

+On 13 September 2017, the university officially opened with participation from vice premiers of China and Russia, Olga Golodets and Liu Yandong, as well as delegations from both founding universities.

-The university is the first Sino-Russian cooperative university, the ninth Sino-foreign university in China, and the second Sino-foreign university in Shenzhen.
-It is a member of Sino-foreign Cooperative University Union.
+SMBU is the first Sino-Russian cooperative university, the ninth Sino-foreign university in China, and the second Sino-foreign university in Shenzhen.
+It is a member of the Sino-foreign Cooperative University Union.

 Campus

-The university campus is located in the southwest part of Longgang, Shenzhen, and covers a total of about 34-hectares.
-Its main building is very similar to that of Moscow State University.
+The campus is located in southwest Longgang, Shenzhen, covering approximately 34 hectares.
+Its main building is modeled after the iconic Moscow State University structure.

-More than half of the teaching faculty is from Lomonosov Moscow State University with Doctor of Sciences degrees of the Russian Federation and above.
-Education is in Russian, English and Chinese languages.
+The faculty is composed largely of scholars from Lomonosov Moscow State University, many holding Doctor of Sciences degrees from Russia.
+Classes are taught in Russian, English, and Chinese.